 Interacting with ThecaBot Crawler

-ThecaBot is a web crawler operated by Theca Systems AB, aiming to index and understand the content across various e-commerce platforms.
+ThecaBot is a web crawler operated by Theca, aiming to index and understand the content across various sites.
 The crawler plays a vital role in acquiring more traffic to targeted sites.
-Allowing ThecaBot to crawl your site is highly beneficial as it leads to better visibility on platforms managed by Theca Systems.
-This, in turn, drives more traffic to your site, increases the engagement rate, and potentially, the conversion rate.
+Allowing ThecaBot to crawl your site is beneficial as it leads to better visibility on search results driven by Theca.
+This drives more traffic to your site.

 ThecaBot User Agent